 Biology involves the study of a wide range of exciting topics, ranging from molecular biology to the study of ecosystems and from micro-organisms to mammoths.
 Biology is never far from the headlines either.
 The human genome has been sequenced and we know the complete arrangement of the three thousand million bases that make up human DNA.

 |AQA||Level 3||Linear A level||Examination plus a separate endorsement of practical skills|

-You will study 8 topics over two years: Cells , Organisms exchange substances with their environment, Genetic information, variation and relationships between organisms, Energy transfers in and between organisms, Organisms respond to changes in their internal and external environments , Genetics, populations, evolution and ecosystems , The control of gene expression & Biological Molecules.
+You will study 8 topics over two years: cells, how organisms exchange substances with their environments, genetic information, variation and relationships between organisms, energy transfers in and between organisms, how organisms respond to changes in their internal and external environments, genetics, populations, evolution and ecosystems and the control of gene expression and Biological Molecules.

 All exams are taken at the end of the 2 year course.

 - Paper 1 is a written exam that assesses topics 1-4 (35%)

 - Paper 2 is a written exam that assesses topics 5-8 (35%)